Parashah 14: Va'era (I appeared)

 A study of the plagues reveals some interesting facts as to why the Egyptians were so tormented by them.
 It is interesting to note that some of these plagues YHWH used were things that were important to the Egyptians who regarded them as gods, like the frogs.
 However YHWH???s power was manifest as greater than the Egyptian gods and His power was declared among the nations - see Exodus 9:14-16.
 The frogs were a symbol of life and fertility and the plague caused them to become a curse to the Egyptians.
 Frogs are also a symbol of demons and unclean spirits.

-The Egyptian magicians were able to duplicate only three of the plagues: The snakes, Exodus 7:11-12, the blood, Exodus 7:22; and the frogs, Exodus 8:7.
+The Egyptian magicians were able to duplicate only three things: The snakes (Exodus 7:11-12) and the plagues of blood (Exodus 7:22) and the frogs, Exodus 8:7.
 It was when the magicians were not able to replicate the gnats or lice, Exodus 8:18, that they told Pharaoh "This is the finger of Elohim."
 The Egyptian magicians were not able to replicate any of the other plagues.

 The plague of the lice is significant because the Egyptians were obsessed with cleanliness and hygiene.
 In ancient tombs remains of lice have been found.
 The Egyptian men and women kept their heads shaved and would wear elaborate wigs because of the lice.
 Artifacts have been found such as wigs, eye makeup palettes, tweezers, combs and razors.
 Notice too that the plague of lice never was taken away.